 Have you needed and searched for a file or folder and discovered that you accidentally deleted it recently?
 Or worse, you have no idea what happened to the file/folder because, for some reason, it’s disappeared from your drive?
 These things hurt and can be frustrating, and that’s why I crafted this roundup of the best Windows data recovery software.

 If you experience any sort of data loss, these Windows data recovery tools can bail you out by restoring your lost files and folders.
-To come up with this list, we tested for a few factors (continue reading to see how/what we tested) and concluded that Stellar Windows data recovery is the best all-round Windows data recovery software because it ticks the most boxes.
-However, if you are on a budget and looking for the data recovery software that presents the best value for money, then you can’t go wrong with Recuva.
+To come up with this list, we tested for a few factors (continue reading to see how/what we tested) and concluded that Stellar Windows data recovery is the best all-around Windows data recovery software because it ticks the most boxes.
+However, if you are on a budget and looking for data recovery software that presents the best value for money, then you can’t go wrong with Recuva.
 The third program reviewed here is R-Studio for Windows.
 It’s an excellent data recovery software with a minimalistic interface and innovative features that you will learn about in a minute.

 Apart from these three recommended pieces of software, here, you will also find alternatives that, too, do a beautiful Windows file recovery job.
 To wrap it up, we explore free alternatives to the recommended software that you may also try out if you like.